Rose Parade: Rose Queen and Rose Court

 Each September, some 1,000 young women (and a few young men) between the ages of 17 and 25 interview to serve as a member of the Tournament of Roses Rose Court.
 The Pasadena Tournament of Roses administers a selection process to determine which greater Pasadena-area young women will have the honor of being crowned Queen of the Tournament of Roses, or more commonly known as "Rose Queen."
-In addition to one Rose Queen, six Rose Princesses will also be selected to make up the Rose Court.
-The Rose Court will then ride on a specially designed float in the Rose Parade and will also preside over the Rose Bowl Game.
-The Rose Court will also attend over one hundred events in the Southern California area as ambassadors of the Tournament of Roses.
+Six Rose Princesses are selected to make up the Rose Court.

+The Rose Court rides on a specially designed float in the Rose Parade and presides over the Rose Bowl Game.
+The Rose Court attends over one hundred events in the Southern California area as ambassadors of the Tournament of Roses.

 Residency for the Rose Queen and Court hopefuls include the Pasadena City College district and starting with the 2025 Rose Parade and thereafter, the cities of Alhambra and San Gabriel and the Los Angeles neighborhoods of Eagle Rock, Highland Park, Monterey Hills and El Sereno, which are served by the Los Angeles Community College District.

 One Tree Hill and Chicago P.D. actress Sophia Bush was Rose Queen in 2000.
 1997 Rose Princess Lisa Remillard is an anchor with San Diego's KUSI television station.
 1990 Rose Princess Inger Miller won an Olympic Gold Medal as part of the 1996 4x100 Relay Team.

 The 2015 Rose Queen was Madison Triplett (John Marshall Fundamental High School).
 Members of the Royal Court were Mackenzie Byers (Pasadena City College), Gabrielle Current (Flintridge Sacred Heart Academy), Veronica Mejia (Pasadena City College), Bergen Onufer (Mayfield Senior School), Simona Shao (Westridge School) and Emily Stoker (Temple City High School).